robinagist/ezo/README.md

 + soon: local and node-hosted keys
 + compiles Solidity and (soon) Vyper contracts
 + choose between WebSockets or HTTPS
++ built-in Ethereum test client.
+Start ezo and bring up a second terminal to run contracts that kick off events.

 #### update (June 05 2018) - create an oracle with a contract and a few commands, including generating handlers for contract events.
 On schedule for 0.2alpha release in mid June